Qalthos/scripts/Readme.rst

-This is a collection of scripts for use in a linux-based system to handle package management.
+This is a collection of scripts for use in a Linux-based (or OSX, or Cygwin) system to handle package management.
 It is also very silly.

 To use, clone the repository somewhere and add it to your path (~/scripts works fine).
 Then, source distro_check.sh, and you can start using the scripts::